 Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 Initially created to serve as a software sketchbook and to teach computer programming fundamentals within a visual context, Processing evolved into a development tool for professionals.
 Today, there are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning, prototyping, and production.

 - » Free to download and open source

-- » Interactive programs using 2D, 3D or PDF output
+- » Interactive programs with 2D, 3D or PDF output

 - » OpenGL integration for accelerated 3D

 - » For GNU/Linux, Mac OS X, and Windows

-- » Over 100 libraries extend the software into sound, video, computer vision, and more...
+- » Over 100 libraries extend the core software

 - » Well documented, with many books available